Alpine pipit: Bird sng

-Diet and Foraging
+Diet and foraging

-Alpine Pipits eats insects and their larvae.
-Alpine Pipet eat arthropods, grass seeds, berries and green herbaceous matter.
-Alpine Pipet forage on the ground, waddling, and will also forage in groups.
-Alpine Pipet fly up to rocks, bushes, or trees on the forest's edges when they are threatened.
-Alpine Pipets will also hold their bill at a 45-degree angle towards the sky while scavenging.
+Alpine pipits eats insects and their larvae.
+Alpine pipit eat arthropods, grass seeds, berries and green herbaceous matter.
+Alpine pipit forage on the ground, waddling, and will also forage in groups.
+Alpine pipit fly up to rocks, bushes, or trees on the forest's edges when they are threatened.
+Alpine pipits will also hold their bill at a 45-degree angle towards the sky while scavenging.

 Habitat

-The Alpine Pipit is native to Indonesia: Papua New Guinea.
+The alpine pipit is native to Indonesia: Papua New Guinea.
 It lives in alpine grassland at the highest part of the mountain ranges in Papua New Guinea.
-These mountains are from 3200m to 4500m high, and sometimes the Alpine Pipit will go down to mountains 2500 m high.
-The Alpine Pipet is often found near shrubs and short grass.
-The system it lives in is Terrestrial, and its habitat type is Grassland.
+These mountains are from 3200m to 4500m high, and sometimes the alpine pipit will go down to mountains 2500 m high.
+The alpine pipit is often found near shrubs and short grass.
+The system it lives in is terrestrial, and its habitat type is grassland.

 Conservation

-The Globally Threatened ranking is under the "Least Concern" category.
+The globally threat ranking is under the "Least Concern" category.
 The species is restricted to West Papua, but this does not seem to effect the population, as the population trend is stable.

 Breeding

-Alpine Pipet breed in the wet season during the months, April, September, and October.
+Alpine pipit breed in the wet season during the months April, September, and October.
 Their single nestlings have been found during this time, and they are made up of fine grass and located on a steep bank.
-Alpine Pipets do not migrate for breeding since they stay in the same locations all year round.
+Alpine pipits do not migrate for breeding since they stay in the same locations all year round.